Posted on Wednesday 16th of September 2020 06:58:01 AM

 Emma Stone's career path has been one of the most interesting and controversial in recent Hollywood history.
 She was a high school cheerleader and is one of the leading women of this generation in film.
 Yet, this was only in her 20s.
 When you're in her late 20s, you've got a lot of work ahead of you to find a good boyfriend that can help you achieve your goals.

 She's been on many magazine covers in the past.
 She is also a very public model and actress in the past.
 You'd think that she would have found a man by now.
 The other part of the equation is that Emma's story is far from uncommon.
 In fact, you'd think that we'd be seeing this type of story more often.
 Emma's story is even more of a rarity than the story of the average girl.
 The average girl may only be on the cover of a magazine once every few years, but for Emma, that magazine has been Playboy.
 There are a lot of girls out there who are being told that being in the military is a perfect solution to their problems.
-They're told that this is a good thing because it makes them a part of something greater than themselves.
+They're told that this is a good thing because it makes having a boyfriend in the army them a part of something greater than themselves.
 It's like you're doing something good and you're being rewarded for it.

 For me, this all starts with the idea that I, as a guy, am supposed to be this great superhero.
 We all know this.
 But as the saying goes, that was before I realized that my superhero persona is just a mask.
 It's not that I'm perfect.
 I am imperfect.
 But in my mind, I'm the one that's going to get through to this superstrong girl.
 So when I ask them out and they say yes, I'm just like, "OK."
 The girl's eyes light up.
 I feel a little better.
 In my mind, I'm like, "I get it."
 I'm in a very good place.